Decolonial-AI/www/content/posts/decolonial-Foresight-1/index.md

 The suffering of Saartjie Baartman and of the Herero people was produced by colonialism.
 And today, coloniality reproduces colonialism's mindset and ills, now amplified by predictive systems and AI.
 One recent example is the operations of the political consulting firm [Cambridge Analytica (CA)](https://www.huffingtonpost.co.uk/entry/facebook-cambridge-analytica-developing-world_n_5ab50bc7e4b0decad04951d1?ri18n=true&guccounter=1).
 CA beta-tested tools for political influence during the 2013 [Kenyan](https://www.washingtonpost.com/news/global-opinions/wp/2018/03/20/how-cambridge-analytica-poisoned-kenyas-democracy/) and 2015 Nigerian elections, with these countries chosen, in part, due to the weak data protection laws compared to their base of operations in the United Kingdom.
 CA’s work was found to have actively interfered in these electoral processes and worked against social cohesion[^nyabola].
 And repeating a story we’ve heard before, the refined versions of their predictive tools were then exported back to the US and UK during those countries' own electoral processes.
 In this story, we see coloniality set ablaze globally: a British company, using data obtained from hackers in Israel or illegally from [US-based](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal) social media platforms, able to reach into the lives of people across the world, in Kenya and Nigeria and the US and the UK, solely driven by motives of enrichment and profit, and supported by global networks of finance and infrastructure and data and science.

 [^nyabola]: Nyabola, N. (2018).
-Digital democracy, analogue politics: how the Internet era is transforming politics in kenya.
+Digital Democracy, Analogue Politics: How the Internet Era is Transforming Politics in Kenya.
 Zed Books Ltd.

 Decolonial theory gives us a framework with which to understand systems of power that, as in this example, are continuities of colonial practices.
 In decolonial theory, power can be understood by how it exercises control over social structures.
 [Quijano](https://en.wikipedia.org/wiki/Coloniality_of_power) defines four axes of this control, through authority, economy, gender and sexuality, and knowledge and subjectivity; Maldonado-Torres similarly uses three axes, of hierarchies of race, gender, and geopolitics.
 In addition, this cartography of power can be further elaborated by demarcating the terrain of analysis: by identifying the metropoles—the centres of power—and their peripheries, which hold relatively less power and contest the metropole’s authority, participation and legitimacy in shaping everyday life[^champion].